Bromgard/rcblack/grammar/intro_nouns.md

 | Dat.        | tungu                      | tungunni                 | tungum                      | tungunum    |
 | Gen.        | tungu                      | tungunnar                | tungna                      | tunganna    |

-As you can see these declinations are generally weaker than the strong nouns, particularly in the indefinite singular formations.
-When used the suffixed definite article relays information about the noun's gender and grammatical case.
-In all cases, if the noun's formation doesn't communicate information, look to the other words in the sentence for help, refer to reading context.
+Because these words relay weaker grammatical information, they can be trickier to place in a sentence, but the suffixed definite article can also relay information about the noun's gender and grammatical case.
+If the noun's formation doesn't communicate enough information, look to the other words in the sentence for help and always refer to context.

 Note the regularity of the patterns in dative and genitive plural.
 The strong _-m_ in the dative plural formations will always save you some time!